 Moisture Excursions: Chemistry Leaves No Room For Error

 Few manufacturing processes are as intolerant to moisture as lithium-ion cell assembly.
 Water that would be insignificant in most industrial settings becomes chemically destructive inside a battery cell.
-Even trace moisture can:
+Even trace moisture can:- React with lithium salts to form hydrofluoric acid (HF)

 - Damage the SEI layer